rupertc7/Shared/Rug_Py/Mod6/ReadMe.txt

-1	Function:
+fizzbuzz_called_asModule	Function:	calling a class
-    STATUS: not started
+    STATUS: it works
     ELEMENTS:

-2	Function:
-    STATUS: not started
-    ELEMENTS:

-3	Function:
-    STATUS: not started
-    ELEMENTS:

-4	Function:
+Fizzbuzz_class_ReFactored	Function:	Fizzbuzz game
-    STATUS: not started
+    STATUS: it works
+    HOW: written as a class
     ELEMENTS:

 lambda_function	Function: